cacaudev/docker-rails-project/README.md

 # Docker Rails App

-My first Rails App created and running on Docker from a Windows Host Machine.
+My first Rails App created by and running on Docker from a Windows Host Machine.

 Observations for future setup references: